Which is the best business apprenticeship for me?

 Will my apprenticeship specialise in a particular area?

-Some apprenticeships will allow you to rotate across different business areas – for example, the Nestlé chartered management degree apprenticeship outlined above.
+Some apprenticeships will allow you to rotate across different business areas.
 Other programmes focus on one particular area of the business.
-For example, PwC offers an apprenticeship that focuses solely on management consulting.
+For example, PwC has previously offered an apprenticeship that focused solely on management consulting.

 If you know what business area interests you, it will probably be more beneficial to find a programme that specialises in that sector.
 If you have a range of skills and like the sound of a couple of business areas, then a programme that allows you to experience different areas may be better to find out which area suits you.
 Our article on what types of jobs and employers there are in business may help you decide too.